 Although

-DVD's, having no moving parts, appear to be more robust than traditional
+DVDs, having no moving parts, appear to be more robust than traditional

 videotape, it remains a delicate format.
 A small blemish, scratch or dust on

 the surface can lead to the player rejecting a disc.
-The

 following precautions will help to prolong the life of a DVD disc:

-Remove a
+- Remove a

 disc from a case by pushing the hub at the centre and gently removing the disc

-by its outer edge;
+by its outer edge

-Remove a
+- Remove a

 disc from a pouch by holding the outer edge.